input-output-hk/cardano-docs/docs/for-contributors/implementation.md

 ### Peer discovery

-For peer discovery we use Kademlia DHT.
+For peer discovery  Kademlia DHT is used.
 It’s a general solution for distributed hash tables, based on [whitepaper by Petar Maymounkov and David Mazières, 2002.](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf)

 However, it's not used as a table, only its peer discovery mechanism.

-In short, each node in the Kademlia network is provided an `160`-bit id, randomly generated.
+In short, each node in the Kademlia network is provided a `160`-bit id which is randomly generated.
 Distance between nodes is defined by `XOR` metric.
 Network is organized in such way that node knows no more than `K` (`K=7` in  the original client implementation) nodes for each relative distance